Barbosania: Discovery and naming

 Barbosania was named and described by Ross A. Elgin and Eberhard Frey in 2011 and the type species is Barbosania gracilirostris.
 The generic name honours Professor Miguel Barbosa of the Portuguese Museu de História Natural de Sintra in whose collection the type specimen is present.
 The specific epithet is derived from Latin rostrum, "snout", and gracilis, "slender", in reference to the slender form of the anterior skull.

-The holotype, MNHS/00/85, was originally acquired for Barbosa's personal collection, the basis of the new Sintra museum, from Brazilian fossil dealers.
-Its provenance is probably the Serra da Mãozinha (in the original article was Sierra de Maõsina, but this name is wrong), implying an Early Cretaceous late Albian age, about a hundred million years old.
+The holotype, MNHS/00/85, was originally acquired for Barbosa's personal collection, the basis of the new Sintra museum, from Brazilian fossil poachers.
+Its provenance is probably the Serra da Mãozinha, implying an Early Cretaceous late Albian age, about a hundred million years old.
 It consists of an almost complete skeleton including the skull, that is partially articulated and uncompressed.
 The lower legs and most of the neck are missing.
 The specimen was prepared in the German Staatliches Museum für Naturkunde Karlsruhe.
 It is probably of a subadult individual, though the closure of the respective sutures provides somewhat contradictory information, the fusion of some elements indicating it was full-grown.

 Several specimens previously referred to Brasileodactylus may instead be individuals of Barbosania.